·

 15#.
 Hand-Painted Botanical Art

-Using thin gold frames keeps the look consistent and ensures the art feels like a part of the room’s overall luxury palette.
-A gallery wall of botanicals adds personality and movement to a space that values stillness and curated beauty.
+Using thin gold frames keeps the look consistent and ensures the art feels like a cohesive part of the room’s overall luxury palette.
+A gallery wall of botanicals adds personality and movement to a space that values both stillness and curated beauty.

 16#.
 Stained Glass Window Inserts